UK-Export-Finance/dtfs2/trade-finance-manager-ui/README.md

 # Trade Finance Manager UI (TFM) :computer:

 TFM, also known as Trade Finance Manager UI, is an internal application used for reviewing deals after they have been submitted to UKEF (UK Export Finance).
-It uses GraphQL to query the TFM API for deals and facilities, rendering the data using GovUK and MOJ (Ministry of Justice) design components, with some custom components as well.
+It uses REST to query the TFM API for deals and facilities, rendering the data using GovUK and MOJ (Ministry of Justice) design components, with some custom components as well.

 ## Purpose :clipboard: